What’s the difference between a fixed vs. adjustable-rate mortgage?

 Fixed doesn’t mean frozen

 Even with a fixed-rate loan, your monthly mortgage payment can still change.
 That’s because most mortgages include property taxes and homeowners insurance, which are paid through an escrow account.
-If your taxes or premiums increase, your escrow payments—and therefore your monthly bill—may go up, too.
+If your real estate taxes or homeowners insurance premiums increase, your escrow payments—and therefore your monthly mortgage bill—may go up, too.

-An ARM (sometimes called a variable rate mortgage) is a home loan with an interest rate that can change over time.
+An adjustable-rate mortgage (sometimes called a variable-rate mortgage) is a home loan with an interest rate that can change over time.
 Most ARMs start with a lower introductory rate, typically set for 5, 7 or 10 years.
 After that period, your rate adjusts at regular intervals based on market conditions.

-- The “1” means that the rate will adjust once per year after the fixed period ends.
+• The “6” means that the rate will adjust once every six months after the fixed period ends.

 How does an ARM work?